SentinelMurphy/AI-Development/LLM-Obsidian-Ollama-26-OCT-2024/README.md

 ### LLMs

-Here you find an intro to Large Language Models we also look at what makes up a LLM and Foundations Models play a part in creating LLMs
+Here you find an introduction to Large Language Models we also look at what makes up a LLM and Foundations Models play a part in creating LLMs

 Some images have being taking from Google images or created by an AI online tool.